biancacpacheco/python-dw/demo/README.md

 `test_xpto.py`: the test file that will run for your files.

-All three files are configured here, just run:
+All three files are configured here, just run from the `root` of this directory:

 ```shell
 $ python2 -m demo.demo_interact "" tests/data/example demo/scripts.json f